J16N/agoramedia/README.md

 * Put comments while you are adding or editing something in the codebase.
 * Use tabs instead of space.
 Make sure the tab is 2 spaced.
 * While requesting new features, make sure it is not previously requested.
-Same thing goes with the issues.
+Same thing applies while reporting the issues.

 ## Requirement
 In order to run this project, you need node.js installed in your system.<br>